A stye is an infection of the eyelash follicle. Styes are usually caused by the bacteria Staphylococcus aureus.

 Styes don’t generally cause any permanent damage to the eye or eyelid.

 Does your child need to see a doctor about a stye?

 Take your child to the GP if the stye doesn’t go away within a few days of starting the stye treatment below.

 To help the pus come out of the stye, you can try warm compresses.

-To make a warm compress, get a clean handtowel soaked in warm water and apply to the eyelid for two minutes at a time.
-Try to repeat the warm compresses at least three times a day.
+To make a warm compress, get a clean handtowel soaked in warm water and apply to the eyelid for 2 minutes at a time.
+Try to repeat the warm compresses at least 3 times a day.
 Gentle massage during the warm compress can help drain the stye – but don’t try to squeeze the stye.

 Your GP might decide to remove the lash with the infection.
 This might help the pus come out and speed up the healing process.

 Antibiotic ointments are rarely used to treat styes, unless it’s a problem that keeps coming back.
 Oral antibiotics might help sometimes.

 Make sure that your child (and everyone else in the family) washes hands frequently to avoid spreading the infection.
-Use a separate towel for your child to dry his hands.
+Use a separate towel for your child to dry their hands.